nobuo-nakagawa/air_meshs_jp/README.md

-# air_meshs_jp
+# Air Meshes for Robust Collision Handling
-A Japanese translation of the paper "Air Meshes for Robust Collision Handling".
+A Japanese translation of the paper [Air Meshes for Robust Collision Handling](http://matthias-mueller-fischer.ch/publications/airMeshesPreprint.pdf).